themsaid/ibis/readme.md

 Ibis Next offers a tailored Markdown syntax designed for presenting asides.
 To demarcate aside blocks, use a set of triple colons `:::` to enclose your content, specifying the type as `note`, `tip`, `caution`, or `danger`.

-While you have the flexibility to nest various other Markdown content types within an aside, it is recommended to use asides for brief and succinct portions of content.
+While you can nest various other Markdown content types within an aside, using asides for brief and succinct portions of the content is recommended.

 ~~~markdown
 :::note